nocomplexity/codeaudit/docs/checks/input_check.md

   * **Revealing Sensitive Information:** If your error handling is too verbose and displays raw error messages that include sensitive system paths or internal details based on user input, attackers can use this information for further exploitation.

+## Preventive measures

-## Some simple rules for handling User Input
+Some simple rules for handling User Input:

 1.  **Always Validate Input:**